google/or-tools/ortools/sat/doc/scheduling.md

 def RankTasks(model, starts, presences, ranks):
   """This method adds constraints and variables to links tasks and ranks.

-  This method assumes that all starts are disjoint, that is all tasks have a strictly positive duration, and they appear in the same NoOverlap constraint.
+  This method assumes that all starts are disjoint, meaning that all tasks have a strictly positive duration, and they appear in the same NoOverlap constraint.

   Args: